13. Automatic Upload of Resulting sos Report Archive-file

 Once the resulting sos report archive-file has been created (after the first sos report execution), upload it using the sos upload command.
 Is similar to the behaviour described previuosly but a second sos command execution is required.

-sos upload supports exactly the same options decribed above.
+sos upload supports exactly the same options described above.
 The command would look like this:

 sudo sos upload /tmp/sosreport-ganimide-aver-SSUP2026-2024-12-28-zzvynpw.tar.xz.gpg --case-id "CASE_ID" --encrypt-pass "***ENCRYPTION PASSWORD***" --upload-url "https://sos-vault.com/api/upload" --upload-user "USER@example.com" --upload-pass "***UPLOAD PASSWORD***" --upload-method post